 \subsection{Spectral rigidity}

 Our spectral rigidity theorem will follow from Proposition \ref{cr formula} and work of Labourie \cite{cross}.

-Recall, from Section \ref{cross ratio section}, that we defined the cross ratio $\mathbb{B}$ of a pair of hyperplanes and a pair of lines.
-Then, given a convex Anosov representation $\rho$ with limit maps $\xi$ and $\theta$, we defined a cross-ratio $\rm b_\rho$ on $\bg^{(4)}$ by letting
+Recall, from Section \ref{cross ratio section}, that we defined the cross ratio $\bf b$ of a pair of hyperplanes and a pair of lines.
+Then, given a projective Anosov representation $\rho$ with limit maps $\xi$ and $\theta$, we defined a cross ratio $\rm b_\rho$ on $\bg^{(4)}$ by letting